-Name Position(s) Fidji Simo (1)(2) Chief Executive Officer and President Apoorva Mehta (1) Executive Chairperson and Former Chief Executive Officer Nick Giovanni (3) Chief Financial Officer and Treasurer Asha Sharma (4) Chief Operating Officer Mark Schaaf Chief Technology Officer Morgan Fong General Counsel and Secretary Carolyn Everson (2) Former President Sagar Sanghvi (3) Former Chief Financial Officer Asha Sharma (4) Mark Schaaf Morgan Fong Carolyn Everson (2) Chief Operating Officer Chief Technology Officer General Counsel and Secretary Former President
+Position(s) Name Fidji Simo(1)(2)(3) Chief Executive Officer and President Apoorva Mehta(1)(3) Executive Chairperson and Former Chief Executive Officer Nick Giovanni(4) Chief Financial Officer and Treasurer Asha Sharma(5) Chief Operating Officer Mark Schaaf Chief Technology Officer Morgan Fong General Counsel and Secretary Carolyn Everson(2) Former President Sagar Sanghvi(4) Former Chief Financial Officer

-Ms. Simo commenced employment as our Chief Executive Officer, effective August 2, 2021.
-In connection with Ms. Simo's appointment, Mr. Mehta transitioned from our Chief (1)

-Executive Officer to our Executive Chairperson.
+- Ms. Simo commenced employment as our Chief Executive Officer, effective August 2, 2021.
+In connection with Ms. Simo's appointment, Mr. Mehta transitioned from our Chief Executive Officer to our Executive Chairperson.

 Ms. Everson commenced employment as our President, effective July 3, 2021.
-Effective December 17, 2021, Ms. Everson ceased serving as our President, and Ms. Simo was (2) appointed as our President.
+Effective December 17, 2021, Ms. Everson ceased serving as our President, and Ms. Simo was - (2) - Mr. Mehta will resign from our board of directors and as Executive Chairperson immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, at which time, Ms. Simo will be appointed Chairperson of our board of directors.

 Mr. Giovanni commenced employment as our Chief Financial Officer, effective January 27, 2021.
-In connection with Mr. Giovanni's appointment, Mr. Sanghvi ceased serving as our (3)Chief Financial Officer and continued to provide services to us as a non-executive employee in order to facilitate an orderly transition of his duties.
-Mr. Sanghvi ceased providing services to us effective April 1, 2021.

-Ms. Sharma commenced employment as our Chief Operating Officer, effective February 17, 2021.
-(4)
+In connection with Mr. Giovanni's appointment, Mr. Sanghvi ceased serving as our (3) - Chief Financial Officer and continued to provide services to us as a non-executive employee in order to facilitate an orderly transition of his duties.
+Mr. Sanghvi ceased providing services to us effective April 1, 2021. - (5) Ms. Sharma commenced employment as our Chief Operating Officer, effective February 17, 2021.